 This is our 'scheme' for teaching children to read and write.
 We begin by teaching each sound in set 1 sounds:

 The sounds that contain 2 letters are called 'blends'.
 If a child can identify a blend in a word (eg, f i sh) but struggles to locate it on the sound mat, we will help.
-We previously sent these sounds home along with the accompanying 'rhyme' for each (a, around the apple and down the leaf).
+Each sound has an accompanying 'rhyme' for each (a, around the apple and down the leaf).

 When the children know enough sounds to begin reading, we start reading 'ditties' (specifically designed short burst reading books to build upon sounds already learned.)
 In these ditties are 'red words'.
 These are words which the children will eventually recognise but are unable to simply sound out when they are still unrecognisable to them.
 Some of these words are: